chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-tutorial.md

 }
 ```

-Since we're building a Code Tutor extension that will be adding annotations to lines, we'll need a command to allow the user to toggle these annotations on and off.
+Since we're building a Code Tutor 插件 that will be adding annotations to lines, we'll need a command to allow the user to toggle these annotations on and off.
 Update the `command` and `title` properties:

 ```json
 "contributes": {